Why It Shouldn’t Be Analog Versus Digital In Today’s Classroom

 In addition to increasing student engagement, some also argue that writing on an analog tool such as a whiteboard provides greater support to our cognitive abilities and also helps us process and retain information better.
 Some further Steelcase Education research on blended learning also makes the same claims.
 Cognitive mapping research has shown that the physical process of writing and diagramming helps people learn and recall information, cementing their importance to learning in an increasingly digital world.

-The below infographic has been created to provide a round up of the innovative ways PolyVision customers around the globe are reinventing the whiteboard, one of the main analog tools in the classroom.
+The below infographic has been created to provide a round up of the innovative ways PolyVision customers around the globe are reinventing the whiteboard, one of the main analog tools in the modern classroom.
 This graphic also provides some information on why this tool is destined to remain part of the learning ecosystem for a long time to come.

 As some say, it is education’s unforgotten tool.